radj307/WPFTextBoxAutoComplete/README.md

 ### Differences
 - Shortened and simplified syntax.
-- Commit is now triggered when the textbox loses focus.
+- Commit is now triggered when the textbox loses focus, in addition to pressing the commit key.
 - Commit key can be changed from enter to another key.

 ## Usage